 - Faculty with broad experience in advanced clinical practice, leadership, and patient safety

-- The ECU College of Nursing has been named in the nation's top 10 masters or doctorate of nursing practice programs in the country in the 2013 US News and World Report.
+- The ECU College of Nursing has been nationally ranked as one of the leading online programs in the country. named in the nation's top 10 masters or doctorate of nursing practice programs in the country in the US News and World Report.